-When PST file Reaches its Maximum Limit, it results in;
+When a PST file Reaches its Maximum Limit, it results in the following:

 When the Outlook PST file reaches its maximum size, it tends to become corrupted.
 For the latest Outlook versions (2003-2019), PST files are more vulnerable to corruption as they run in Unicode format.
-Once the PST file is damaged you need to immediately recover the PST file data.
+Once the PST file is damaged you need to immediately fix the PST file and recover the PST file data.
 Otherwise, accessing your Outlook profile might become difficult because of oversized PST corruption.

 Whenever you try to access your MS Outlook application, you might come across pop-ups saying “The file xyz.pst has reached its maximum size.
 To reduce the amount of data in this file, select some items that you no longer need, then permanently delete them".
 Or you might also receive file access errors.